 With the advancement of reinforcement learning, it is expected that in the future, an era will come where AI will autonomously and collaboratively solve problems with humans.
 Focusing on the development of this technology and preparing to leverage its results will be key to the future utilization of AI technology.

-A rich track record of creating 48 million pieces of training data
+Over 48 million pieces of training data created

 At Human Science, we are involved in AI model development projects across various industries, starting with natural language processing, including medical support, automotive, IT, manufacturing, and construction.
 Through direct transactions with many companies, including GAFAM, we have provided over 48 million high-quality training data.
 We handle a wide range of training data creation, data labeling, and data structuring, from small-scale projects to long-term large projects with a team of 150 annotators, regardless of the industry.

-Resource management without using crowdsourcing
+Resource management without crowdsourcing

-At Human Science, we do not use crowdsourcing; instead, we advance projects with personnel directly contracted by our company.
-We form teams that can deliver maximum performance based on a solid understanding of each member's practical experience and their evaluations from previous projects.
+At Human Science, we do not use crowdsourcing.
+Instead, projects are handled by personnel who are contracted with us directly.
+Based on a solid understanding of each member's practical experience and their evaluations from previous projects, we form teams that can deliver maximum performance.

 Not only for creating training data but also supports the creation and structuring of generative AI LLM datasets